python-ohjelmointi/autograding/readme.md

 This repository contains the autograding scripts for Python exercises returned in MS Teams.
-Students should submit their Python code as .py files, and the teacher can run the autograding script to check the code.
+Students should submit their Python code as .py files, and the teacher can run the autograding script to check the submissions from all students at once, using pytest.

 ## How to use

 Student submissions should be placed in the `submissions` folder.
-The teacher can download submissions from Sharepoint and place them in the `submissions`.
+The easiest way to achieve this is by downloading all student submissions in one zip package from Sharepoint and place them in the `submissions` folder in this project.

 The teacher can then run the `autograding.sh` script to check the submissions.
-Check the contents of the autograding before executing, as it will make changes in the submission folders to remove unneeded files and rename incorrect files.
+Check the contents of the autograding script before executing, as it will make changes in the submission folders to remove unneeded files and rename incorrect files.
+Never use the autograding scripts on the "main" files in Sharepoint, but be sure to make local copies.

-The autograding script will create a `results` folder with the results of the pytest tests written in the `tests` folder.
-See examples in the `tests` folder.
+The autograding script will run pytest tests found in the `tests` folder for each student.
+The results from the test for each student will be saved both as .txt and .json files in the `results` folder.
+See example tests in the `tests` folder.

-Finally, `autograding.sh` will execute the `test_summary.py` script to create a summary of the test results in the `results` folder, and save the summary in the `summary.txt` file.
+Finally, `autograding.sh` will execute the `test_summary.py` script to create a summary of the test results from previous steps.
+The summary is saved in the `summary.txt` file and printed to the console.

 The `summary.txt` file will contain the test results, as well as the total points and the grade, for each student.
 The summary for an individual student is similar to